Project Management Certification

 The best way to find out about the costs of a particular exam would be to contact the organisation issuing the certification directly.

-Your Oxbridge Academy project management certificate does not count as project management certification.
+Your Oxbridge Academy project management course does not count as project management certification.
 But you will have to start somewhere.
-To get the sought-after PMP certification, for example, you will already need to have some project management training and experience behind you.
+To get the sought-after PMP® certification, for example, you will already need to have some project management training and experience behind you.

-Oxbridge Academy’s courses are useful stepping stones towards eventually getting certified.
-For example: You might start off with your Oxbridge Academy course; go on to get a CompTIA Project + certification while working; then when you have enough work experience, you might go and write your PMP certification exam.
+Oxbridge Academy’s courses are useful stepping stones towards eventually becoming certified.
+For example: You might start off with your Oxbridge Academy course; go on to obtain a Skills Certificate in Project Management while working; and then, when you have enough work experience, you might go and write your PMP® certification exam.